Frequently Asked Questions

 Why is it recommended to do the list in order?

-In real interviews, your questions can be from any topic so it is important to get all-rounded practice/coverage of the most important coding interview patterns/topics in the limited time you have, regardless of how long you allocated to spend on interview preparation, be it a week, a month, or 3 months.
+In real interviews, you can be asked questions from any topic.
+Hence it is important to get all-rounded practice/coverage of the most important coding interview patterns/topics in the limited time you have, regardless of how long you have allocated to spend on interview preparation, be it a week, a month, or 3 months.

 Spaced repetition, also known as distributed practice, is an extremely effective approach for internalizing knowledge into long-term memory.
 By doing questions across a variety of topics each week, and revisiting the topic again in subsequent weeks, you get to build on the learnings from the past weeks and become better at solving questions from that topic.